 On the other hand, in a year when you take unpaid leave or a break from working and your income (and tax) is lower, it might be better to delay purchase of larger tax deductible items until later, when your income and tax jump higher (so you have more tax to save).
 This will help you reduce tax paid on the higher tax bracket and save more money.

 Here’s another way of describing this idea: If you need to buy an expensive work-related item and it’s late in the financial year (the financial year is 1 July to 30 June) then buy that item in the financial year when your income will be higher.
 That helps to maximise the value of your tax deduction (an your tax refunds).

 Depending on your individual finances or circumstances, making an investment can also help you reduce tax considerably.

 However, this is certainly not the case for everyone.
 Before you decide to invest, speak to your financial planner who can advise you if an investment will suit you.
-Remember, the investment should benefit you now and into the future – there is no point saving a small amount of tax now a poor investment ends up losing you your original capital in the long run.
+Remember, the investment should benefit you now AND into the future – there is no point saving a small amount of tax now if a poor investment ends up losing you your original capital in the long run.

-If you are buying your own home, you can kill two birds with one stone by paying the money you can save each month onto your home loan instead.
+If you are buying your own home, you can kill two birds with one stone by shifting savings toward your home loan instead.
 You pay down your mortgage PLUS you are no longer taxed on that money.
 The over payment is usually still accessible as a re-draw, should you need to use some of the money in the future.
-However, watching your home loan get lower and lower can make you think twice before dipping in.
+However, watching your home loan get lower and lower is exciting and that can make you think twice before dipping in.

 How long have you owned the asset?
 If you have owned the asset for longer than twelve months you may be entitled to a 50% Capital Gains discount.
 If you haven’t owned the asset for at least twelve months, you will have to pay more CGT.

 Does your income fluctuate?
-If so you may choose to sell the asset in a year you expect to earn a lower income, as your capital gain won’t have such an impact of your tax liability
+If so you may choose to sell the asset in a year you expect to earn a lower income, as your capital gain won’t have such an impact of your tax liability.